 Climate-induced displacement and migration is an increasingly urgent global issue.
 Past disasters indicate that vulnerable populations, such as women, youth, and trans people who are displaced by disasters in the Pacific face additional risks including gender-based violence.
 ICAAD is building relationships and collaborating to develop a common vision for how to prepare for climate migration and displacement, with a focus on the Pacific, in a way that reduces structural discrimination.

 The global Covid-19 pandemic has shown we must move proactively and collaboratively to prepare for crises.
 As an organization, ICAAD believes that no single domain of expertise can address complex social problems like GBV or climate change.
-This project will produce a deeper understanding of what we can predict in terms of the impact of climate change on human rights in Pacific countries as well as a coalition-built design of how host governments need to prepare for climate migration to reduce GBV.
+This project will produce a deeper understanding of what we can predict in terms of the impact of climate change on human rights in Pacific countries, as well as a coalition-built design of how host governments need to prepare for climate migration.

-The learnings from this project will provide an urgently-needed framework for preparing host communities for climate migration in relation to gender-based violence in New Zealand and to further climate justice in Micronesia.
+Project outcomes will provide an urgently-needed framework for preparing host communities for climate migration in relation to gender-based violence in New Zealand and to advance climate justice in Micronesia.
 This is critical in creating collectively envisioned equitable futures in New Zealand, leading towards a regional and global blueprint for equipping young Indigenous activists in forging more sustainable futures.
 Your advocacy for climate & gender justice is critical!
 Donate today!

 This project has provided additional documentation in a PDF file (projdoc.pdf).